2nd Bomb Wing: "Wise Guy" restoration

 "Wise Guy" 60-034 is the second B-52 to be regenerated from the 309th Aerospace Maintenance and Regeneration Group (AMARG) at Davis-Monthan Air Force Base in Arizona.
 On Tuesday 14 May 2019 "Wise Guy" took to the skies once again with Col. Robert Burgess, CO of the 307th Operations Group, 307th Bomb Wing, flew the bomber back to Barksdale AFB.
 "Wise Guy" 60-034 had served with the 5th Bomb Wing at Minot AFB and was flown to the Bone Yard in 2008.

-It is scheduled to go for a full overhaul at the Oklahoma City Air Logistics Center at Tinker Air Force Base in Oklahoma in February 2020.
+It was ferried to Oklahoma City Air Logistics Center at Tinker Air Force Base in Oklahoma in April 2020 for depot maintenance and final restoration.
+Depot maintenance was completed in March 2022.
 The B-52 will serve as a replacement for another one of Barkdale's 2nd Bomb Wing B-52H bombers that was destroyed in an accident at Anderson AFB, Guam on 19 May 2016.